United States Army Aviation Museum

 The United States Army Aviation Museum is an aviation museum located on Fort Rucker near Daleville, Alabama.
 It has the largest collection of helicopters held by a museum in the world.
-The museum features some 50 aircraft on public display with aviation artifacts ranging from a replica of the Wright brothers' Model B military biplane to an AH-64 Apache from Operation Desert Storm.
+The museum features some 50 aircraft on public display with aviation artifacts ranging from a replica of the Wright brothers' Model B military biplane to an RAH-66 Comanche.
 The museum has over 160 aircraft in its collection and holds 3,000 historical items.

 History

+The museum announced plans to raise money to build a new structure to replace the wooden buildings in which it was housed in 1977.

-The museum broke ground on a new building called the Training Support Facility in November 2019.
+The museum broke ground on a new building called the William A. Howell Training Support Facility in November 2019, which will not be open to the public.
+The new building opened on 12 April 2024.